-Work has begun on A Constant Thunder!
+Work continues on A Constant Thunder!

 The fourth Gideon Hawke installment is set in New Jersey and New York from March through December, 1777.